ShakexSempe/scingle-page-scroll/README.md

 ## Fixed navbar
 -navbar fixed to vp when user scrolls past the height of the navbar by setting up a fixed-nav class.
 -scroll event listener.

+## smooth scrolling:
+-add elements with .scroll-link to variable and use forEach to prevent the default scroll. (e.preventDefault());
+-find specific sections using #id and e.target value